ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-06-turning-my-van-into-a-mobile-office.md

 ![Bluetooth dongle to read data from the solar charge controller](/assets/images/IMG_8032.JPG)

 It sends some real-time and historical data of the charge controller via bluetooth to my smartphone.
-I enjoyed observing these numbers so much. :laughing: Especially around noon when the sun was all straight up and my panels almost reached their maximum specified power of 350Wp:
+I enjoy observing these numbers so much. :laughing: Especially around noon when the sun was all straight up and my panels almost reached their maximum specified power of 350Wp:

 ![Wooden box with new devices](/assets/images/IMG_7966.PNG)